He was critically ill in ICE detention. A translator may have saved his life.

 In a class action lawsuit filed in April, the ACLU of San Diego demanded the immediate release of immigrants from Imperial “due to the urgent threat to their lives and health posed by COVID-19.”
 The suit outlined how detainees reported that ICE continued to bring new people into the detention center without quarantining for at least two weeks.
 Lawyers were told that one detainee wasn’t removed from her dorm until after a weeklong fever, and another reported having symptoms only to be told by guards to take a packet of salt.
 The suit also underscores the added challenges non-English and non-Spanish speakers face at Imperial, where 30 to 40 percent of the population in June 2019 spoke Punjabi.

 To follow announcements about COVID-19, asylum seekers had to rely on bilingual detainees to translate for them and were forced to “gather in close proximity around televisions in the common area.”
 They also often experienced even longer delays in receiving medical care.
 A recent review by California’s DOJ of immigration detention in the state found that Imperial and two other privately run facilities were “unsuccessful in meeting detainees’ language access needs.
-The report, published this month, noted that no one kept track of detainee’s primary languages or of those spoken by bilingual staff.
+The report, published this month, noted that no one kept track of detainees’ primary languages or of those spoken by bilingual staff.
 “Failure to overcome these language barriers results in detainees being unaware of critical information; staff misunderstanding detainees’ concerns and positions; and staff having heightened difficulty managing emergency situations,” the report concludes.

 Reports of poor conditions at Imperial aren’t new.
 During an inspection last year, the Department of Homeland Security’s Office of Inspector General identified several violations of ICE standards, including prolonged use of segregation without appropriate medical check-ins.
 The report found that some detainees were held in isolation for up to 23 hours a day and that 11 of the 16 detainees placed in administrative segregation for their protection, or that of other detainees and staff, or medical reasons, were isolated for more than 60 days, with potentially grave mental health effects.
 The OIG also observed that medical visits were conducted at times when asylum seekers were sleeping and concluded that “medical checks were insufficient to ensure proper detainee care, medical grievances and response were not properly documented, and ICE communication with detainees was limited.”